juancarlospaco/plz/README.md

 # Dependencies

-- It does NOT depend on `pip` (Not a `pip` wrapper), it can work with `pip` completely broken, works on Alpine.
+- It does NOT depend on `pip` (Not a `pip` wrapper), it can work with `pip` completely broken.

-# Platforms

-- ✅ Linux (Use Docker for Windows or Docker for Mac on ther OS).

 # Features

 - 1 Megabyte, 1 file, 0 Dependencies.
-- Install, uninstall, reinstall, upload to PyPI.
+- Install, uninstall, reinstall, upload to PyPI, etc.
+- Real Inferred Strong Static Typing.
+- No Garbage Collector memory management.
+- Immutable programming, No Global Mutable State.
 - The only PIP alternative in the world that just works even with PIP/Python/Virtualenv completely broken.
-- Works fully independently self-contained standalone application.
 - Compiled machine code performance, as fast as optimized hand crafted C.
 - High performance with low resources (RPi, VPS, cloud, old pc, etc).
-- Immutable programming, No Global Mutable State.
 - Single file binary, it can even delete itself after use.
 - No Installs, no setups, just copy & paste and run (even on Alpine).
-- New Python project skeleton creator (supports GitHub, Pre-Commit, etc).
-- Self-Linting, Self-Documented.
-- Real Inferred Strong Static Typing.
 - Colored output on the Terminal.
 - Project skeleton creator to create your own new Python projects.
 - Wont save any passwords, databases, keys, secrets, to disk nor Internet.
 - No temporary folders nor files.
-- Optimize Python native module binary (PIP Wont optimize binaries).
 - Not meant as a drop-in replacement for anything pre-existing.
 - Tiny single file source code.
-- Self-Documentation Generator.
+- Self-Documentation Generator outputs HTML, PDF, JSON.
+- Works fully independently self-contained standalone application.

 # FAQ